Joecode22/FirebaseChatDemo/README.md

 # FirebaseChatDemo
-This app will demo the capabilities of Firebase
+This app will demo the capabilities of Firebase Real Time Database